sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 Custom defined Summarizers override any default Summarizers for the same type.
 Defining a Summarizer for type `a` won't affect the presence of a Summarizer for type `b` defined elsewhere.

-### Differs
+### Visualizers

-A developer can implement a part to define custom Differs.
-A Differ is defined per type _and_ change operation and it's output is a user friendly rendering of a particular change.
+A developer can implement a part to define custom Visualizers.
+A Visualizer is defined per type _and_ change operation and it's output is a user friendly rendering of a particular change.
 An example could look like:

 ```
 string: {